-Much of what transpired during the latter stages of the Second World War are a matter of fact.
+Much of what transpired during the latter stages of the Second World War is a matter of fact.
 Other events are a matter of conjecture.
-Yet others are a matter of ‘if that was true, …’ The Battle of Los Angeles is a matter of fact, even though no-one can totally explain it.
+The Battle of Los Angeles is a matter of fact, even though no-one can totally explain it.
 The missing American Blimp Pilots is a matter of conjecture.
-Die Glocke is most certainly a ‘what if?’.
+Die Glocke – the Nazi Bell is most certainly a ‘what if?’.

-Production of the Bell was alleged to have been inside a facility known as Die Riese or The Giant close to the Czech border.
-Not far from the Wenceslaus mine is a curious looking construction that has been dubbed The Henge.
+Production of the Bell was alleged to have been inside a facility known as Der Riese or The Giant close to the Czech border.
+Not far from the Wenceslaus mine is a curious-looking construction dubbed The Henge.
 It is a concrete frame that may have been constructed specifically for testing the anti-gravity capabilities of the machine.
-Others dismiss this outright and believe that it was a support for a long forgotten cooling tower.
+Others dismiss this outright and believe that it was a support for a long-forgotten cooling tower.

 When in operation it was said to have a pair of counter-rotating cylinders filled with a violet-colored substance similar to mercury.
 This metallic liquid had the exotic name of Xerum 525.
 When not powering the Bell, it was stored in a meter tall thin thermos flask lined with lead.
 Another liquid used in Bell’s operation included something called Leichtmetall, or light metal.
 Perhaps this was some sort of lubricant – like adding oil to the engine of a normal car.